 When is the best time to visit Cuba?
 Regardless of the time of year, average temperatures in Cuba are very pleasant ranging from 70s F to 80s F.

-However the best time to visit is arguably from December to May, as the climate tends to be mild and skies are often sunny.
+However the best time to visit Cuba is arguably from December to May, as the climate tends to be mild and skies are often sunny.

-Wet season is between June and October, with the heaviest rain & hottest temperatures in July & August.
+The wet season is between June and October, with the heaviest rain & hottest temperatures in July & August.
 It’s generally a less-desirable time to visit Cuba, and hurricanes are also a threat.

 The tourist high season in Cuba runs from December through March, due to great weather and large numbers of Canadians escaping the winter snow in their own country.